Snehakri022/Snehakri022/README.md

 - 🔭 I’m currently working on Design Projects.
 - 🌱 I’m currently learning Machine Learning and Data Science.
 - 👯 I’m looking to collaborate on YouTube
-- 💬 Ask me about Frontend WebD
+- 💬 Ask me anything #here
 - 📫 How to reach me: https://www.linkedin.com/in/sneha-kumari-152532192/